scaraclette/flack/README.md

 ## Features

-    <li>With the use of JavaScript's LocalStorage, existing users upon logging in will have their previous opened channel by default.</li>
+* With the use of JavaScript's LocalStorage, existing users upon logging in will have their previous opened channel by default.
-    <li>Users are able to delete themselves where the app will delete all their previous messages</li>
+* Users are able to delete themselves where the app will delete all their previous messages.

 ## Installing
 On working directory